Gordian I: Legacy

 Gordian's positive reputation can be attributed to his reportedly amiable character.
 Both he and his son were said to be fond of literature, even publishing their own voluminous works.
 While they were strongly interested in intellectual pursuits, they possessed neither the necessary skills nor resources to be considered able statesmen or powerful rulers.
 Having embraced the cause of Gordian, the Senate was obliged to continue the revolt against Maximinus following Gordian's death, appointing Pupienus and Balbinus as joint emperors.
-Nevertheless, by the end of 238, the recognised emperor would be Gordian III, Gordian's grandson.
+Nevertheless, by the end of 238, the recognised emperor would be Gordian III, Gordian I's maternal grandson.